oldhill/docker-nginx-p5js/README.md

 #### (2) Customize the static site, and build the image from scratch on your host

-- Note: before building Docker images from scratch, it's recommended to read [the official docs](https://docs.docker.com/engine/reference/builder/), since it's possible to accidentally add files to the image that you don't intend, or other things.
+Note: before building Docker images from scratch, it's recommended to read [the official docs](https://docs.docker.com/engine/reference/builder/), since it's possible to accidentally add files from your local disk to the image you're building, or other stuff.
 - Clone this repo
 - Edit `index.js` and `p5.html` to whatever you want (some cool examples are [here](https://p5js.org/examples/)!)
 - **Important:** `cd` to the `docker` directory to run the build command.